tajexume/Micro-Project/README.md

+# Micro-Project
-#Micro-Project \nproject for practicing creating microservices with Kubernetes, Docker, and Python
+project for practicing creating microservices with Kubernetes, Docker, and Python